josdem/hugo/content/techtalk/ux/selenium-cucumber-testng.md

 categories = ["techtalk", "code", "ui", "automation"]
 +++

-[Selenium](https://www.selenium.dev/) is a collection of tools and libraries that enable and support automation for web browsers, Selenium follows the [W3c WebDriver Specification](https://www.w3.org/TR/webdriver/) standard, that is importat due to allows you to create interchangeable code for all major web browsers.
+[Selenium](https://www.selenium.dev/) is a collection of tools and libraries that enable and support automation for web browsers, Selenium follows the [W3c WebDriver Specification](https://www.w3.org/TR/webdriver/) standard, which is important due to allows you to create interchangeable code for all major web browsers.
 Also is a truly open source project under Apache version 2.0 license.
-This time we will review how to build a browser functionality validation using Selenuium, [Cucumber](https://cucumber.io/) and [TestNG](https://testng.org/doc/).
-First, let's create a new Maven project using [IntelliJ](https://www.jetbrains.com/idea/) and select Java 17 version, your pom.xml file should looks like this:
+This time we will review how to build a browser functionality validation using Selenium, [Cucumber](https://cucumber.io/), and [TestNG](https://testng.org/doc/).
+First, let's create a new Maven project using [IntelliJ](https://www.jetbrains.com/idea/) and select Java 17 version, your pom.xml file should look like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>